Anahisv23/Anahisv23/README.md

 <h1 align="center">Hi, I'm Anna Valenzuela</h1>
 <h3 align="center">A passionate Software Developer and Email Developer from Southern California 🌞</h3>

-- 🔭 I’m currently volunteering for Hack for LA as a Full Stack Software Engineer and working on frontend and backend challenges.
+- 🔭 I’m currently working at Hack for LA as a Full Stack Software Engineer.

-- 📚 I'm currently working on data structures/algorithms on Leetcode**

 - 👨‍💻 All of my projects are available at [https://anahis-valenzuela-portfolio.onrender.com/](https://anahis-valenzuela-portfolio.onrender.com/)

-- 💬 Ask me about **My web development applications, coding bootcamp experience, Hack for LA, and how I use my psychology background to create user centric and intuitive web applications.**

 - 📫 How to reach me **anahisvq7@gmail.com**